 Questions about the Program

-Please contact the following individuals if you have questions about this program.
+Please contact the following individual if you have questions about this program.
 The main email is firstname.lastname@example.org